String Quartet No. 2 (Ives): II. Arguments

+III.
+The Call of the Mountains

-According to McDonald, the final movement, The Call of the Mountains, is "music that epitomizes Ives's transcendental ideal of unity in diversity, four musical layers that are rhythmically and melodically independent but together forge a continuous tonality that evokes timelessness and eternity."
+According to McDonald, the final movement is "music that epitomizes Ives's transcendental ideal of unity in diversity, four musical layers that are rhythmically and melodically independent but together forge a continuous tonality that evokes timelessness and eternity."
 He suggests that "the apotheosis of 'The Call of the Mountains' is Ives’s own music of the future."

-In keeping with the program ("walking up the mountain side to view the firmament"), the instruments slowly unite in their efforts to achieve their goal, culminating in a "transcendental" ostinato passage during which the cello plays a slow, majestic descending whole tone scale beginning and ending on D, strongly reminiscent of the ending of the last movement of Ives' Symphony No. 4, completed several years after the composition of the quartet.
+In keeping with the program ("walking up the mountain side to view the firmament"), the instruments slowly unite in their efforts to achieve their goal, culminating in a "transcendental" ostinato passage during which the cello plays a slow, majestic descending whole-tone scale beginning and ending on D, strongly reminiscent of the ending of the last movement of Ives' Symphony No. 4, completed several years after the composition of the quartet.
 Jan Swafford described the ending as follows: "Over a downstriding whole-tone scale in the cello, the violins and viola chime like great bells in the heavens, in patterns like bell ringing.
 The struggle and the arguments have prepared the way for a revelation."
-McDonald wrote: "The communal act with which the program ends is signified by the balance between instrumental independence and cohesion.
-The four debaters maintain their individuality yet form some sort of consensus as a means of peaceful coexistence; the opposition between individual and community is resolved.
-The four men’s communion with nature on the mountaintop is evoked by the first violin, which reaches higher on its E-string than most composers or players of the time would have dared to attempt, as it paraphrases the hymn 'Nearer, My God, to Thee'..., the title suggesting the ultimate object of the ascent up the mountain.
-God's eternity is rendered by the circularity of each of the lower three instrumental layers, whose ostinati repeat at different periodicities."
+McDonald wrote: